nikhilvinod321/Face-Recognition/README.md

  STEP 3: Run the Trainer.py to analyze the JPG pictures and create YML file.

- STEP 3: Run the detector.py to begin facial detectio4
+ STEP 4: Run the detector.py to begin facial recognition.